shinpaingmin/Global_Wild_Swimming_and_Camping/README.md

-# Global_Wild_Swimming_and_Camping
+# Global_Wild_Swimming_and_Camping (NCC L5DC Dynamic Website Project)
   This project is all about boosting my web development skills, particularly in the backend area, during my academic journey.
-The website is fully responsive and also dynamic, therefore users/ admins can update the content dynamically.
+The website is fully responsive and also dynamic.
+Therefore, users/ admins can create, modify, delete the content dynamically.
 I will briefly explain the structure of this website including technologies that I utilized, structure and features of the website, and the project showcase of the website.

 ## Technologies that were used to implement this website
 ## Front End Technologies